top of page

 45.12746, -121.97014

 At the Shellrock Trailhead parking lot, if you’re listening, you can hear the roar of the waterfall in the distance.
 I heard it and decided to try and find it.
-There is a little trail that goes off on the right by the entrance (to the parking lot) next to the road.
+There is a little trail that goes off to the northeast by the entrance (to the parking lot) next to the road.
 The trail quickly gets very steep.
-We went a little ways then went off the “trail” to the right.
+We went a little ways then went off the “trail” to the southeast.
 We climbed across a bit of the steep hillside and got such a cool view of an unmarked waterfall!
 It cascaded down quite a ways.
 I couldn’t fit the whole thing in my camera frame (even with my GoPro.)
 It was so cool!

 It’s only a couple hundred feet away from the parking area so if you aren’t scared of heights and have good balance you should definitely check it out!